Piritiz passive GPS tracker — battery-powered device, movement-triggered location updatesCategoriesTrailer Tracking

 Manual tracking through logbooks and equipment checkout systems provides minimal protection because it relies entirely on operator compliance and human memory.
 Operators forget to log equipment movements, record inaccurate information, or simply ignore tracking procedures when they’re busy or see no personal benefit from administrative paperwork.
 These manual systems also provide no theft protection since they depend on voluntary reporting that obviously stops when equipment gets stolen.
 Passive GPS tracking eliminates the human compliance variable by automatically capturing location data regardless of operator participation.

-Real-time tracking systems offer continuous monitoring but impose significant battery management burdens that make them impractical for many heavy machinery applications.
-Equipment that operates intermittently or sits idle between projects needs tracking protection during both active use and storage periods, but real-time systems typically exhaust batteries within days or weeks of deployment.
-The resulting maintenance requirements—frequent battery changes or hardwired installation with vehicle electrical system integration—create ongoing costs and complexity that passive tracking with 90-day battery life avoids entirely.
+passive location monitoring systems offer continuous monitoring but impose significant battery management burdens that make them impractical for many heavy machinery applications.
+Equipment that operates intermittently or sits idle between projects needs tracking protection during both active use and storage periods, but passive systems typically exhaust batteries within days or weeks of deployment.
+The resulting maintenance requirements—frequent battery changes or hardwired installation with vehicle electrical system integration—create ongoing costs and complexity that passive tracking with up to 5-year battery life life avoids entirely.

 Cellular-based equipment immobilizers prevent stolen machinery from being easily operated or transported, but provide no location information to support recovery.
 An immobilizer stops a thief from driving the equipment away under its own power, but the machinery can still be loaded onto a trailer and moved.
 Without GPS tracking to show where the equipment was taken, recovery becomes significantly more difficult even when the immobilizer successfully prevents operation.
 The most effective approach combines both technologies—tracking for location intelligence and immobilization to slow theft attempts.